SpinlockLabs/legit/README.md

 # Legit

-Legit is a Git Wrapper for Dart.
+Legit is a Git Library for Dart.